artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 .. _pres-policies:

-Preservation planning policies
+Preservation Planning policies
 ------------------------------

-It is important for institutions to establish local policies and practices that include monitoring the digitial preservation environment to help inform format normalization rules over time as standards and tools evolve.
+It is important for institutions to establish local policies and practices that include monitoring the digital preservation environment to help inform format normalization rules over time as standards and tools evolve.

-We recommend documenting your policies and pratices, in accordance with the TRAC standard for auditing Trusted Digital Repositories (`ISO 16363:2012 <http://www.iso.org/iso/catalogue_detail.htm?csnumber=56510>`_).
+We recommend documenting your policies and practices, in accordance with the TRAC standard for auditing Trusted Digital Repositories (`ISO 16363:2012 <http://www.iso.org/iso/catalogue_detail.htm?csnumber=56510>`_).